mclgoerg/Raffi-Personality_Chatbot/README.md

 HIGH_VALUE can be any decimal (float) between 0 and 1

+LIMIT is the minimum message limit for the big five analysis (default 200)

 DIALOGFLOW_PROJECT_ID is the ID of the mega agent

 DIALOGFLOW_LANGUAGE_CODE de for german, en for english

 GETTOKNOW is the event for getting the user to know if the messages are below the limit

+AGENT_TALK is the project ID of the talk agent

+GOOGLE_APPLICATION_CREDENTIALS are the authtoken exported to json

+URL is the API app route for MiPinG requests

+---
 To run the application
 ```bash
 python3 main.py